Mahamaya Temple In Assam To Visit In 2025

 By Air

-People can board aeroplanes and land in Guwahati, after which they can either book a taxi or make use of a public vehicle to get to Mahamaya Temple.
-The nearest town to the temple is Kokrajhar, which is about four and a half hours away from Guwahati airport by road.
+People can board aeroplanes and land in Guwahati, after which they can either book a taxi or use a public vehicle to get to Mahamaya Devi Temple.
+The nearest town to the temple is Kokrajhar, about four and a half hours away by road from Guwahati airport.

 By Rail

-The Mahamaya Temple is in Kokrajhar town, which is three and a half hours away from the Guwahati Railway Station.
+The Mahamaya Temple Assam is in Kokrajhar town, three and a half hours away from the Guwahati Railway Station.
 So, people can hop on a train to the station and then use local transportation to get to the temple.

 By Road

-You May Also Like To Read: Picnic Spots in Assam
+You May Also Like To Read: Tourist Places in Assam

 For our editorial codes of conduct and copyright disclaimer, please click here.